Young blood transfusion: Alkahest

 Another company, Alkahest, was founded based on the Stanford rodent studies.
 As of 2017 it is collaborating with European pharmaceutical company Grifols to create a blood plasma-based experimental biologic drug which they propose to test on people with Alzheimer's.

-Maharaj/Faloon trial

-Scientific American reported in 2018 that young blood transfusion was being offered as a paid "trial", which, like Ambrosia's trial, had no distinct control group from the treatment; it also charged participants $285,000 per person.
-Dipnarine Maharaj, a Florida physician running the trial, has previously offered both traditional and nontraditional anti-aging treatments such as stem cell banking.
-He also has ties to the Hippocrates Health Institute, an organization promoting unproven alternative medicine.
-This trial was promoted by Bill Faloon, who founded the Life Extension Foundation, which was raided by the FDA In 1987 for illegally importing medicine, though the case was dropped in 1996.

 Young Blood Institute

 An organization called the Young Blood Institute has also run trials; these, however, involved exchange only of blood plasma.